 My four month temporary duty tour at the Naval Station-San Diego was mostly spent setting up/taking down tables and chairs at the Navy Recreational Center.
 Boring yes, but I became very proficient at the task and to this day still consider myself to be an expert at it.
 More importantly, I met another “Kiddie Cruiser” who was also doing temporary duty at the Naval Station, waiting to go aboard his ship, the USS Carter Hall (LSD 3), about the same time I was to leave to go to IC “A” School.
 This “Kiddie Cruiser’s” name was David Patterson and he was from Dallas, Texas.
 Little did we know at the time when we were stationed together that a few years later we would become brothers-in-law and we have remained so for the past 54 years.
 I became pen pals with David’s sister Barbara.
 We met face to face about 2 years later when she came out to California to attend a funeral.
 It was love at first sight and the rest is history.
 In the below wedding photo is the bridesmaid Sue Cunningham, my bride Barbara, me, and my best man, David Patterson, that other “Kiddie Cruiser”.

 While I was at this temporary duty assignment, I took the GED test and passed it.
 This was my very first step to get back to some form of future with education.
 I also took a test for promotion to Fireman (E3).
 It doesn’t sound like much now, but it was my first promotion in the Navy and was a big deal to me then.
 It also turned out to be a big deal just a few months later when I entered IC “A” school.
-Most of my classmates came directly out of boot camp as E2’s and I was named class leader because I had an extra strip on my sleeve.
+Most of my classmates were coming directly out of boot camp to “A” School as E2’s and I was named class leader because I had an extra strip on my sleeve.
 How many remember RHIP – rank has its privileges.
 It’s all relative.

 Upon completing IC “A” school, I received orders to the USS Yorktown home ported in Long Beach, California.
 I went aboard the Yorktown on June 20, exactly one year to the day from my Navy induction date.
 Things were beginning to look up.
 I now had a rating (IC) which gave me a technical background and a skill set.
-I also had my ship, which from what I was told had the reputation of being one of the best ships ever to set sail in the United States Navy.
+I also had my ship, which from what I was told, had the reputation of being one of the best ships ever to set sail in the United States Navy.

 Two of my shipmates who had a major influence on my life were Tom Clary and Claude Pettit.
 They were a couple of years older than me and both had a year or so of college under their belt before coming into the Navy.
 Both studied correspondence courses in their spare time aboard ship, knowing that they would be returning to college when their enlistments were up.
 These two took me aside one day and gave me a “come to Jesus” type of talking to.
 They both told me I needed to get my act together and get into studying to further my education.
 It didn’t take me long before I took their advice.